mcknightlabs/rtmup/_posts/goal/2017-03-05-management.md

 For me, that respect demands a commitment to temperance, self-awareness, and the prioritization of one's duty to others over self.
 The problem is that consistently living out these qualities is really fucking hard.
 There are no shortcuts.
 It takes a lot of mental effort all of the time.

-Below are some questions I use to self-assess and think about ways I can improve.
+Below are some questions I have used over the years to self-assess and think about ways I can improve.

 ### Am I letting personal problems influence how I treat my work and team?
 This is number one on my list, because I find it the most difficult.